 First, the good fit and limited noise obtained for factor income (Figures 4 and 5) extends to other income concepts-pretax, disposable, and posttax-and to wealth.
-Across concepts and samples of years, we correctly predict the sign of growth around 90% of the time.20 Bias in annual growth is limited to a few tenth of a percentage point, which is reasonable considering the sample sizes involved.
-Remarkably, our methodology is unbiased for the top 1% even though it does not rely on any tax data.
-Standard errors for top 1% predictions fall when excluding tax-reform years; for other groups (where avoidance possibilities and incentives to avoid are more limited), including tax reforms does not make a difference.
-Second, these results carry over to recessions: our methodology is highly predictive of income dynamics during downturns and the ensuing recoveries.
-We under-estimate disposable and posttax income growth for the bottom 50% during past recessions, but this is because we do not attempt to incorporate the creation of new government transfers during past recessions (e.g., \$600 individual tax credits in 2008) in our simulated micro-files.
-Post-2019 monthly files, by contrast, carefully incorporate all new government programs (as detailed in Section 4.4), maximizing the accuracy of disposable and posttax income predictions at the bottom during and after the Covid-19 pandemic.
+Across concepts and samples of years, we correctly predict the sign of growth around 90% of the time.
+Bias in annual growth is limited to a few tenth of a percentage point, which is reasonable considering the sample sizes involved.
+There is little bias for the top 1% even though the methodology does not rely on any tax data.
+Standard errors for top 1% predictions fall when excluding tax-reform years.
+For other groups (where avoidance possibilities and incentives to avoid are more limited), including tax reforms does not make a difference.
+Second, these results carry over to recessions: our methodology is predictive of income dynamics during downturns and the ensuing recoveries.
+We under-estimate disposable and posttax income growth for the bottom 50% during past recessions, perhaps because we do not attempt to incorporate the creation of new government transfers during past recessions (e.g., \$600 individual tax credits in 2008) in our simulated micro-files.